FREQUENTLY ASKED QUESTIONS:

 Q: Are parents required to attend meetings?

 Since Vector Speech and Debate is a parent-led cooperative effort, parents are needed to help with weekly meetings.
 (New parents are provided the necessary training.)
 Please plan to have one parent in attendance at least twice a month.
-Sign-up genius will be used to schedule parent participation so that families can plan ahead.
 Younger siblings who can be kept occupied while parents give feedback on student speeches are welcome to tag along.
 If regular parent attendance is an impossibility for your family, please speak with club leadership about other ways that you can contribute to Vector outside of meeting time.

 Please see our Parent & Student Involvement tab for more information.

 Q: Is there a dress code for speech and debate meetings and tournaments?